Descartes

 Or do you have multiple locations?

-This will make a difference as to how you cover various areas of the country, especially for the areas in between the depots.
-With multiple depots you will need to decide from which location to make the delivery, so are you choosing the best option to deliver from?
+This will make a difference as to how you cover various areas of the country, especially the areas between the depots.
+With multiple depots you will need to decide which will be used to make the delivery, so are you choosing the location to deliver from?

-If you are considering buying an additional depot knowing the difference it will make to your capacity and delivery route efficiency is critical before it’s purchased and could make the difference over which location you choose for the new depot.
+If you are considering opening an additional depot knowing the difference it will make to your capacity and delivery route efficiency is critical before you commit to it.
+Understanding the differences will help select the best location for the new depot.
 Having a strategic routing solution where you can trial new depot locations in a “sandbox” scenario will stop you making expensive mistakes.

 5. Track your vehicles

-Tracking also enables the easy re-routing of vehicles should congestion or traffic accidents become apparent, knowing precisely where your vehicle is makes it easier to plan and suggest alternative routes.
+Tracking also enables the easy re-routing of vehicles to avoid congestion or traffic accidents.
+Knowing precisely where your vehicle is makes it easier to plan and suggest alternative routes.

 Read more about vehicle telematics